Parents as Partners

 Home Learning (COVID)

 We hope the following websites will provide you with resources that you can use with your child.
-Click on the images to view the websites!
+Click on the link below to view the websites!

 Parents evenings are held at regular points during the year to ensure that parents are informed on how well their child has settled into nursery and updated on their progress and attainment in relation to the Early Years Foundation Stage.